We'll let you know.

 No!
 This year's mission is completely new!
 In fact, every year the mission will be a 'stand alone' piece, though in the same world as previous years.
 As such, people who didn't go previously will still completely enjoy this mission; they will be briefed on all information that is required.
-All the sites are new, as well, with less distances between the sites.

 What do you mean, you mean you don’t have a smartphone?

 Still on about the smartphone thing?
 Were you born under a rock?
 If you don't have one, that’s fine, as long as someone in your timeslot has a smartphone.
 But seriously.
 It’s 2016.
 Right?
 2016?
 Get a smartphone.
 Don't worry so much: more than one in three adults in Canada now has a smartphone.
 You'll be fine.
 Only one smartphone is needed in each audience group in order for everyone to enjoy the show.

 Good question!
 Our online box office is set up to tell you which shows have attendees who have indicated they are bringing a smartphone.
 You can sign up to be in one of those timeslots.
 Under the column "SMARTPHONE READY?" it will say either "Yes" or "Not Yet".
 You can figure it out.
 You're the best of the best.

 Because you follow orders and do as you're told.

 We’ll let you know.
 We can advise that your mission this year will begin on or near Granville Island.
 That's all you need to know at this point.

 Seriously.
 We’ll let you know.
 Quit asking so many questions.

 When you purchase your ticket, you have to provide us with a phone number and email address.
 We will call or email you a day or two before the show and give you instructions about where and when to meet.
 Make sure the number and email address you gave us works.
 If we call and you don’t pick up, we’ll leave a message.
 If you have voicemail.
 If you're cheap and don't have voicemail, we'll email you.